 In 2009, I transitioned from male to female.
 Within three months of transitioning, I became the first Iowa attorney, and one of the few nationally, to try a jury case in the other gender.
 I believe I’m also the first transgender attorney to argue before the Iowa Supreme Court.

-In 2011, I started a Minneapolis-based nonprofit, Call for Justice, LLC that helps connect low-income persons with legal resources.
+In 2011, I started a Minneapolis-based nonprofit, Call for Justice, LLC that worked to connect low-income persons with legal resources.
 In 2015, the American Bar Association conferred upon Call for Jusice, LLC an award for innovatively increasing legal access.
 Additionally, from 2011 to 2014, I co-chaired the Hennepin County Bar Association Diversity Committee, which launched a number of initiatives to promote racial and other diversity and inclusion in Minnesota.

 I’m a monthly freelance writer for Lavender Magazine, through which my column reaches more than 40,000 readers a month.
 That column, Skirting the Issues, has received Gold and Bronze Medal Awards for Excellence from the Minnesota Magazine and Publishing Association.